Updates, commentary, training and advice on immigration and asylum law

 Aki calls Ben a couple of days later and explains that, in addition to paying for the costs of sponsoring her, she can only accept the offer if Ben also pays for her husband’s visa.

-This article was originally published in February 2020 and has been updated to reflect the latest fees.
+This article was originally published in February 2020 and has been updated by Rachel Whickman so that it is correct as of the new date of publication shown.

 Relevant articles chosen for you